 Congratulations to our new Climate & Space PhDs!

-Three more CLASP students have successfully defended their doctoral dissertations this past fall.
+Three more Climate & Space students have successfully defended their doctoral dissertations this spring.
 Congratulations, Doctors!

 Dissertation Title: Understanding the Impacts of Mesosphere and Lower Thermosphere on Thermospheric Dynamics and Composition

 Dr. Malhotra will soon begin work as a Postdoctoral Researcher in the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder.